Attractions In And Around Shepherdstown, WV

 There are many shopping opportunities in and around Shepherdstown.
 Boutique locally-owned shops lining German Street purvey wines, American-made artisan crafts, bespoke jewelry and French-inspired decor.
 The Sweet Shop and our Sunday Farmers Market lets you bring a little taste of Shepherdstown home with you. (more…)

-Spa and wellness services can be arranged at the inn and are available at other locations around Shepherdstown.
+Spa and wellness services are available at locations in and around Shepherdstown.
 Facials, manicures and other beauty services are available along German and Princess Streets.
-In addition, you’ll find reiki, yoga, acupuncture and other wellness practitioners in Shepherdstown and the surrounding area. (more…)
+In addition, you’ll find reiki, yoga, and other wellness practitioners in Shepherdstown and the surrounding area. (more…)

 Several wineries offering tours and tastings are within a short drive from Shepherdstown.
 Most of the vineyards are located in Northern Virginia, just across the Virginia border from Harpers Ferry, near the small towns of Hillsboro, VA and Leesburg, VA.
 Some have terraces and patios with spectacular views, perfect for a bottle of wine and a picnic lunch. (more…)